ichristo/vagrant-aws-rhel/README.md

 [Homebrew](http://brew.sh/) is one of the package management options that we'll use for installing the necessary packages on OS X.

+You can determine whether or not it is already installed with this:

+    $ which brew

+If you see something like the following then it is already installed:

+    /usr/local/bin/brew

+If you don't get any output then you probably do not have it installed or else it is not in your current PATH variable.

+If it is already installed and you want to check the version do this:

+    $ brew --version
+    0.9.5

 To install [Homebrew](http://brew.sh/), simple run the install script via curl and ruby: